 "Even a bad day fishing beats a good day at work."

-Just for a second, close your eyes.
-Picture your worst day at work.
-Inbox overflowing, double-booked meetings, and that co-worker two offices over who won't stop chatting.
-Now picture this: you're cozied up next to your shanty, bundled in your warmest gear, with nothing but the sound of the auger chiseling through the frozen Saginaw Bay and the soft crunch of a freshly-fallen Pure Michigan snow underfoot.
+Just for a second, close your eyes and picture your worst day at work: inbox overflowing, double-booked meetings.
+Now picture this: you're cozied up next to your shanty, bundled in your warmest gear, with nothing but the sound of your auger chiseling through the ice and the soft crunch of Pure Michigan snow underfoot.
 Sound too good to be true?
 It's not!
-Because here on the calm, icy wonderland of the Saginaw Bay, Pure Michigan's most peaceful winter escape awaits - and so does the world-class walleye fishing that comes with it.
+Because here on the frozen waters of our Saginaw Bay, Pure Michigan's most peaceful winter escape awaits - and so does the world-class walleye fishing that comes with it!

-So, bring your shanty out of storage and dust off your warmest down coat - because we're giving away 9 insider tips from local pro angler Mark Martin that'll make your Pure Michigan ice fishing excursion one for the books!
+So, bring your shanty out of storage and dust off your warmest winter gear - because we're giving away 9 insider ice fishing tips from local pro angler Mark Martin that'll make your Pure Michigan winter adventure an epic one!

 9 Pure Michigan Ice Fishing Tips From Pro Angler Mark Martin (of Mark Martin's Ice Fishing School):